 Beyond the Grave

 I think it is significant that all of the people mentioned in Hebrews 11 died without receiving what had been promised to them.
 They died with the hope of their faith still unrealized.
-Nevertheless they continued in their faith up until the end.
+Nevertheless, they continued in their faith up until the end.
 They saw their hope as a distant vision, calling to them; and they pursued it to the end.
 That tells us something important about biblical faith.
-It is pointing to something that lies beyond this life; it lies beyond the grave.
+It is pointing to something that lies beyond this life.
+Something that lies beyond the grave.

-Because the object and hope of their faith was not in this world, the Hebrews 11 saints, probably unconsciously, acknowledged that they were not a part of this world.
-But by their faith they identified themselves as foreigners and strangers on earth.
+Because the object and hope of their faith were not in this world, the Hebrews 11 saints, probably unconsciously, acknowledged that they were not a part of this world.
+But by their faith, they identified themselves as foreigners and strangers on earth.

 These faithful ones did not have to live by faith, turning away from this world and looking ahead to another.
 But they did.
 Their hope was set on something better than what was around them.
 Instead of being content with the country they were in, they were looking forward to another one; to the Kingdom of God.

 And because they were willing to turn away from this world, God was pleased with them.
 He was not ashamed to be called their God.
 If you have raised children you will have some idea of what this says.
 There were times when my children would do something that would frustrate, or even embarrass me; when it was tempting to tell others I didn’t know whose kid was acting that way.
 But there were other times when I would proudly point and tell those around me, “that’s my kid.”
 And that’s how God reacts to those who follow him in faith: “that’s my kid!”

 The Source of Biblical Faith